RittgerLabGroup/SPIRES_2025_0_1/doc/user_guideSpiresV202501/code_organization.md

 - **runStep** are the remaining scripts starting by `run`, for example, `bash/runGetMod09gaFiles.sh`.
 The list of runStep scripts is given in `bash/configurationSpiresV202501.sh`.
 Scripts specific to SPIReS v2025.0.1 are in `bashSpiresV202501`.
 - **tool** are the scripts starting with `tools`, for example, `bash/toolsStart.sh`.

+To get a list of all the options and arguments of a script, for instance `runESPNetCDF.sh`, either run `bash/runESPNetCDF.sh -h` or directly read `bash/configurationForHelp.sh`.

 #### conf/.

 Contains .csv configuration files that are loaded as tables with the `ESPEnv.m` and `Regions.m` scripts.
 Allows the advanced user to configure the file patterns, the step parameters (called here filters), the versions, the region parameters, the land subdivisions, the variables, etc.